cpapidas/valy/readme.md

 [![Build Status](https://travis-ci.org/cpapidas/valy.svg?branch=master)](https://travis-ci.org/cpapidas/valy)
 [![codecov](https://codecov.io/gh/cpapidas/valy/branch/master/graph/badge.svg)](https://codecov.io/gh/cpapidas/valy)

-Valy Validator is a struct validator manager which validates the fields according to predefined properties.
-It can validate the JSON struct and returns the errors as JSON string.
-It also supports custom errors message.
+Valy is a struct validator manager that helps you to validate the fields according to the predefined properties.
+It can validate any struct and return the errors as types of map[string]string or JSON.
+Valy fully supports custom errors per field.

 # Installation